Dalbir Singh Suhag: Personal life

 Singh is married to Namita Suhag.
 She is a graduate from Delhi University with a degree in political science.
 The couple have three children, two daughters and a son.
 Known as a sportsperson, he takes special interest in physical activities like riding and swimming.
 His personal hobbies include daily run of 10 km, horse-riding and playing golf.

+In popular culture

+The character of General Arjun Singh in the 2019 movie Uri: The Surgical Strike played by Shishir Sharma is based on General Dalbir Singh Suhag.